kkew3/pytorch_beam_search/README.md

 In my research I need a fast enough beam search implementation to compute [BLEU score](https://en.wikipedia.org/wiki/BLEU).
 ~~However, I didn't find one on the web.~~
-While `transformers`' [text generation](https://huggingface.co/docs/transformers/v4.51.3/en/main_classes/text_generation#transformers.GenerationMixin.generate) module fits the requirement well enough, I want to code myself and gain deeper understanding of beam search.
+While `transformers` [text generation](https://huggingface.co/docs/transformers/v4.51.3/en/main_classes/text_generation#transformers.GenerationMixin.generate) module fits the requirement well enough, I want to code myself and gain deeper understanding of beam search.
 The final product, indeed, perfectly reproduces the efficiency and correctness of `transformers` beam search implementation, but better commented, and may be more suitable for beginners to check out how beam search technically works.

 In the parlance of `transformers`, the beam search implemented in this project corresponds to the following configuration: